Vonage/vivid-react/README.md

 # @vonage/vivid-react

+Vivid-react is a script allowing you to generate `Vivid-React` components for the newest version of `Vivid` components stored as a package with all necessary dependencies and available through Artifactory npm registry.

-The goal of this package is to provide a better developer experience when using `Vivid` inside of `React` applications.
+The main goal of output package is to provide a better developer experience when using `Vivid` inside of `React` applications.
 We still use regular `Vivid` web components, so be sure to target a recent browser.

+Goals:
+* wrap adding handlers for events like `change` which natively doesn't work in the environment
+* mocks for Jest
+* typing support (prop-types or typescript)
+* a handy interface for initialisation (eg. fonts)
+* getting advantages of JSX/TSX (eg. composed components*)
+* all components within one package**
+* storybook acting as developer sandbox for presenting quick examples
+* one place for all future vivid-related code to use with React

+*may provide a cut off at props inherited from MWC source.

+**now also implemented in _raw_ Vivid.

 ## Supported components
 Here's the list of all available wrappers, with the `Vivid` package name and version used to generate each one.